The 15 key drivers of employee engagement

 Officevibe 1-on-1 prompts to check in on your people:

-The distributed workforce is the new normal, meaning it’s time for leaders to get on board with the new norms of virtual teams and remote work.
+The distributed workforce model is the new normal, meaning it’s time for leaders to get on board with the new norms of virtual teams and remote work.
 To thrive as an organization in the modern workforce, adapting your communication technology, approach to culture and methods of collaboration are essential to remain competitive.

 Would you be interested in receiving our newsletter directly in your inbox?